RigNet: Repetitive Image Guided Network for Depth Completion: Experiments

 \subsection{Implementation Details}

-Our method is implemented on the Pytorch \cite{paszke2017automatic} framework, and is particularly trained with 4 TITAN RTX GPUs.
-The training setting is similar with GuideNet \cite{tang2020learning}.
-We train our model for 20 epochs with the loss defined in Eq.~\ref{e9}.
+The model is particularly trained with 4 TITAN RTX GPUs.
+We train it for 20 epochs with the loss defined in Eq.~\ref{e9}.
 We use ADAM \cite{Kingma2014Adam} as the optimizer with the momentum of $\beta_{1}=0.9$, $\beta_{2}=0.999$, a starting learning rate of $1 \times {10}^{-3}$, and weight decay of $1 \times {10}^{-6}$.
 The learning rate drops by half every 5 epochs.
 The synchronized cross-GPU batch normalization \cite{ioffe2015batch,zhang2018context} is used when training.